Low Smoke Stoves project (LPG)

 - Improve the livelihood of poor families and poverty alleviation through switching to clean energy source, LPG, for cooking purposes.

 - Reduce indoor air pollution caused by smoke emission from burning firewood thereby improve the health and quality of life of women and children below five years.

-Contribute to environment conservation by reducing pressure on dwindling forest resources in N. Darfur
+- Contribute to environment conservation by reducing pressure on dwindling forest resources in North Darfur

 Target group / beneficiaries

-The target group for this project is very poor and poor households of Elfasher Town.
-This sector constitutes about 70% of total households in El Fasher, ie. 19,953 households.
-The estimated present LPG use penetration in El Fasher is only around 10%.
+The target group for this project is very poor and poor households of El Fashir Town.
+This sector constitutes about 70% of total households in El Fashir, ie. 19,953 households.
+The estimated present LPG use penetration in El Fashir is only around 10%.